 Anxiety In Children

 Some fears and worries, such as thoughts of being separated from their parents, are typical in young children.
 They usually outgrow these fears as they grow older.
 If they persist and start interfering with their daily activities at home or school, it is a concern and requires medical attention.
-The types of anxiety disorders include (2):
+The four main types of anxiety disorders include (2):

 - Separation anxiety: Fear of being separated from parents